-- Machinery, equipment, and materials that cannot be produced domestically and are required for direct use in scientific research and technological development activities. - Machinery, equipment, replacement parts, specialized means of transportation, and materials which cannot be produced domestically and are required to be imported to carry out prospecting, exploration, and development of petroleum and natural gas fields. - Aircraft, drilling platforms, and watercraft that cannot be produced domestically and which are required to be imported to form fixed assets of enterprises or are leased from foreign parties for use in production and business or to be sub-leased.
+- products of cultivation, husbandry, aquaculture, seafood, and unprocessed fisheries; - animal breeding stock and plant varieties, including breeding eggs, young animals, seedlings, seeds, sperm, embryos, and genetic materials; - salt products; - transfers of land use rights; - life insurance; - credit services; - securities business activities; - assignments of capital; derivative financial services; - medical health services and veterinary services, including medical examinations; - education and vocational training; and, - publication, importation, and distribution of newspapers, magazines, specialized newsletters, political books, textbooks, and teaching materials. - machinery, equipment, and materials that are not cannot be produced domestically and are required for direct use in scientific research and technological development activities; - machinery, equipment, replacement parts, specialized means of transportation, and materials which are not cannot be produced domestically and are required to be imported to carry out prospecting, exploration, and development of petroleum and natural gas fields; and, - aircraft, drilling platforms, and watercraft that cannot be produced domestically and which are required to be imported to form fixed assets of enterprises or are leased from foreign parties for use in production and business or to be sub-leased.